luizfbalves/commands/analyst-duplications.md

 ---

+### 4. SELF-VERIFICATION (MANDATORY)

+Before presenting your report, you MUST perform this verification:

+1. **Re-read each duplication pair** to confirm they are actually duplicates
+2. **Verify both locations exist** - confirm `file:line` references are accurate
+3. **Compare code snippets** - ensure the logic is truly identical, not just similar
+4. **Remove false positives** - similar naming or structure is not duplication
+5. **Use `memory`** to log: "Verified X duplication pairs, removed Y false positives"

+**Only proceed after completing verification.**

-### 4. PRESENT REFACTORING PLAN AND ASK FOR WORKFLOW CONTINUATION
+### 5. PRESENT REFACTORING PLAN AND ASK FOR WORKFLOW CONTINUATION

 After generating the complete report, present it to the user and ask: